 @prsa followers: 106k

 PRSA, the largest PR organization in the US, publishes PRSay, subtitled “The Voice of Public Relations.”
-The blog’s goal is provide professional development to those looking to succeed in the field.
+The blog’s goal provides professional development for those looking to succeed in the field.
 Recent posts include Question of the Month: What Does Acting Ethically as a Communicator Mean to You?
 And Understanding the 8 Media Influencer Buckets, and How to Reach Them.
 We like PRSA so much, we never miss their annual international conference.

 @InfluenceandCo followers: 96.3K